hres/formulary/process/SOP.md

 CCDD Standard operating procedure (SOP)
 ================
-Nancy Zhu, Daniel Buijs
+Nancy Zhu, Corey Yanofsky, Daniel Buijs
-2020-07-06
+2020-10-26

 ### Introduction

-The Canadian Clinical Drug Data Set (CCDD) is a national medicinal product terminology owned and maintaiend by Health Canada in partnership with Canada Health Infoway.
+The Canadian Clinical Drug Data Set (CCDD) is a national medicinal product terminology owned and maintained by Health Canada in partnership with Canada Health Infoway.
 It is used to support electronic prescribing in Canada, filling the gap in drug terminology.